Hike Sapa Valley – Rice For Lunch, Rice Wine For Breakfast

 This article has links to products and services we love, which we may make commission from.

 Exhausted from the rush of Hanoi?
-Sapa Valley in the north of Vietnam is your answer to tranquility.
-Set amongst the rice fields, this relatively easy two-day hike will immerse you into the local culture and get your heart pumping, and obviously, there is rice wine involved if you so wish.
+Sapa Valley in the north of Vietnam is your answer to tranquillity.
+Set amongst the rice fields, this relatively easy two-day hike will immerse you in the local culture and get your heart pumping, and obviously, there is rice wine involved if you so wish.

 Sapa Valley in Vietnam

-The most popular route to Sapa from Hanoi is by overnight train which is pretty comfortable as long as you are happy with lights out immediately.
+The overnight train is pretty comfortable as long as you are happy with lights out immediately.

-A second part of the transport link is bus, which takes you to Sapa town.
-The only downside is that you arrive at around 6am and there may be locals who wish to drink rice wine with you over breakfast…
+The only downside is that you arrive at around 6 am and there may be locals who wish to drink rice wine with you over breakfast…

 Sapa

-These fit ladies walk three quarters of the trek with you, asking lots of questions about our life and answering our questions about theirs.
+These fit ladies walk three-quarters of the trek with you, asking lots of questions about our lives and answering our questions about theirs.

-Our enthusiastic tour guide, Quang from Sapa Pathfinder Travel, share lots of stories about the Hmong tribes.
+Our enthusiastic tour guide, Quang from Sapa Pathfinder Travel, taught us the differences between the Hmong tribes.

 Quang told us that it is common for Hmong ladies to be kidnapped by admirer’s families!